WithGJR/markdown_to_simple_html/README.md

     $ md

-and you will see a message like folloing:
+and you will see a message like following:

     $ Please type your markdown file name: